 13 – Where can we get in touch with you, the team from Pearler or learn more about the platform?

-Honestly, signing up to Pearler is quick and free and you can skip the wait list using the signup code CAPTAINFI (https://pearler.com/become-a-pearler/request?inviteCode=CAPTAINFI8027) we are highly responsive to any queries from within the platform, and it has a heap of great guides and articles on our associated blog.
+Honestly, signing up to Pearler is quick and free and you can skip the wait list and get a Free trade using the signup code CAPTAINFI (https://pearler.com/become-a-pearler/request?inviteCode=CAPTAINFI) we are highly responsive to any queries from within the platform, and it has a heap of great guides and articles on our associated blog.

 If your not quite ready, you can check us out on Social media or shoot us an email at [email protected]

 Pearler provides a share trading brokerage platform for those on the path to Financial Independence – and it’s industry leading $9.50 trades (for CHESS sponsored brokers) and FI investing features make it stand out from the competition.
 Notwithstanding, Pearler’s crowning ‘Pearl’ is the Autoinvest feature.
 This lets you put your investing on auto pilot and cruise toward Financial Independence stress free!